iTwin/viewer-components-react/packages/itwin/imodel-content-tree/README.md

-# @bentley/imodel-content-tree-react
+# @itwin/imodel-content-tree-react

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The imodel-content-tree-react package provides an `IModelContentTree` component which displays a hierarchy with content of a given `IModelConnection`.
+The `imodel-content-tree-react` package provides an `IModelContentTree` component which displays a hierarchy with content of a given `IModelConnection`.

 ## Resulting hierarchy